Hold'em is a very difficult game. As everyone's favorite WPT announcer Mike Sexton always says, it takes a minute to learn and a lifetime to master.

 Truer words were never spoken.

-Most people play far too many hands and take them too far when they start to play Hold'em.
+Most beginner poker players play far too many hands and take them too far when they start to play Hold'em.

 One of the first things you learn when you decide to become a winning player is to play tight - that is, to play fewer hands.